seznam/ima/docs/cli/ima.config.js.md

 To additionally customize the build configuration of IMA.js, you can create a `ima.config.js` file in the root of your project (next to package.json).

-`ima.config.js` is regular JavaScript module that is loaded during the build configuration initialization (in Node.js environment) and it is not included in the final application bundle.
+`ima.config.js` is regular JavaScript module that is loaded during the build configuration initialization (in Node.js environment) and **it is not included in the final application bundle**.

 An example of `ima.config.js` file can look something like this: